In these Booking Conditions "we", "us", "our" and "the Company" means North Yorkshire Coast Holidays.

 10. Communicating With You

 For the purposes of the Data Protection Act 1998, North Yorkshire Coast Holidays is the sole data controller of all personal data provided to the Company by customers and prospective customers.
-In order to process your booking the Company needs to collect certain personal details from you, for example names and addresses of party members, credit/debit card or other payment details, special requirements such as those relating to any disability or medical condition which may affect any party member's holiday arrangements.
+In order to process your booking the Company needs to collect certain personal details from you, for example names and addresses of party lead, completion of the occupancy form including names and D.O.B, special requirements such as those relating to any disability or medical condition which may affect any party member's holiday arrangements.

 If the Company needs any other personal details, it will tell you before it obtains them from you.
 The Company needs to pass on your personal details to the companies and organisations who need to know them so that your holiday rental and any travel-related services (if any) can be provided (for example the property owner(s), and any key holder(s) of such property (if not the property owner(s)), other suppliers, agents, your credit/debit card company or bank, or for verification of details relating to your holiday rental and any travel-related services booked.